 South Carolina | SC Picture Project | Charleston County Photos | Hampton Plantation

 Hampton Plantation sits along the Wambaw Creek in McClellanville, inviting visitors in to wander its sprawling grounds.
+The Georgian home was built in 1735 and expanded in 1757.
 Once a wealthy rice plantation, it is now an interpretive site where people can learn about the history of slavery and rice.

 Many prominent South Carolina families have lived at Hampton Plantation, including the Horrys, Pinckneys, and Rutledges.
 President George Washington even visited the plantation in 1791, which is how the great “Washington Oak” in front of the house received its name.